nim-lang/Nim/doc/backends/javascript.rst

   const game {.importjs "$".} # links to imported default var with alias $

-The Nim JS compiler by defaulr spits out all the Nim JS code inside a scope, so that `import` and `export` statements are invalid (must be in global/outer scope of file).
+The Nim JS compiler by default spits out all the Nim JS code inside a scope, so that `import` and `export` statements are invalid (must be in global/outer scope of file).

 Compile ``my-game.nim`` to nodejs compatible JavaScript using: